jerryvmx92/react-agent/README.md

 -- running wikipedia France
 Observation: France is a country.
 The capital is Paris.
 Answer: The capital of France is Paris

+Enter your question: Generate an image of a sunset over mountains
+Thought: I should use the image generation feature to create this scene
+Action: generate_image: A beautiful sunset over mountains with warm orange and purple hues, casting long shadows across snow-capped peaks
+-- running generate_image
+Observation: Image generated successfully.
+URL: [generated-image-url]
+Answer: I've generated an image of a sunset over mountains for you.
+You can view it at the provided URL.
 ```

+## Image Generation with Flux Pro

+The agent integrates with Flux Pro AI for image generation capabilities.
+This feature:
+- Uses the fal-ai/flux-pro/v1.1-ultra model
+- Generates high-quality images from text descriptions
+- Supports detailed prompts for precise image creation
+- Provides real-time generation progress updates
+- Returns a URL to the generated image

+To use the image generation feature:
+1. Ensure you have a valid FAL API key in your `.env` file
+2. Use natural language to request image generation
+3. The agent will automatically format your request and generate the image
+4. You'll receive a URL to view the generated image

+Note: Image generation requests cost $0.06 per image.

 ## Adding New Actions